-* Any views expressed in this article are those of the author and not of Thomson Reuters Foundation.Asylum seekers come to Britain in search of sanctuary and safety, but we are failing to protect members of the LGBT+ community
+* Any views expressed in this opinion piece are those of the author and not of Thomson Reuters Foundation.Asylum seekers come to Britain in search of sanctuary and safety, but we are failing to protect members of the LGBT+ community

 As someone who has worked for international human rights organisations for 15 years I’ve travelled the world, witnessing heart-breaking, state-sanctioned abuse against blameless communities.
 I’ve seen the horrors of the Gaza Strip, the suffocating dictatorship of North Korea, and police attacks on LGBT+ communities in Uganda.

 When I return home from these trips, it’s often a relief to be back in London.
 As someone born and raised in Britain, I know there is a level of privilege and protection that exists here that doesn’t for so many others around the world.

 That privilege and protection is seen by others.
 It gives many hope.
 We’re viewed as a beacon of safety for countless asylum seekers, and I’m proud that Britain has become a place of sanctuary for so many.

 But for some immigrants seeking safety, their arrival in Britain can be the start of an uphill battle that can be just as traumatising as the horror they tried to escape.

 This is especially true for LGBT+ asylum seekers.

 Kaira, an intersex refugee from El Salvador who also identifies as non-binary, escaped very real threats of murder in El Salvador, where gangs have taken over large portions of cities and have unleashed an epidemic of violence against the LGBT+ community.

 Claiming asylum in Britain, Kaira was placed in a home for male asylum seekers, while undertaking the asylum process, which can take months.
 Despite being labelled as male on the birth certificate, Kaira does not identify as male or female, something which is unable to be changed.
 This has kept Kaira in the home, despite not feeling safe.